Creamy Cacio e Pepe

 • Bring a large pot of salted water to boil.
 Cook the pasta until al dente.
 We will finish cooking it in the sauce.
 Reserve 1/2 cup of pasta water and set aside.

 • Add heavy cream and whisk to combine.
-Cook for about 10 minutes until slightly thickened.
-Then, whisk in grated cheese and butter until creamy and smooth.
+Simmer for about 10-15 minutes until slightly thickened.
+Then, whisk in grated cheese and butter and continue to simmer until creamy, thick and smooth.

 • Add in cooked pasta and stir to combine.
-Simmer on low for a few minutes until slightly thickened.
+Simmer on low for a few minutes to give the sauce heat to cling to the pasta.
 Garnish with additional cracked pepper.

 Nutrition